-Interested camp families: Please read our camp policies for 2020.
-IAIS has developed updated policies for our camp this year, based on guidelines released by the Centers for Disease Control, Connecticut’s Office of Early Childhood, and the American Camp Association.
-As of right now, we are planning to run six weeks of camp starting June 29.
-We will incorporate the general themes listed on this website, as much as possible.
-Given the fluid nature of the CoVID-19 situation, families should be aware that these policies are subject to change.
+Interested Camp Families: IAIS has developed up-to-date policies for our summer camp in 2021, based on guidelines released by the Centers for Disease Control, Connecticut’s Office of Early Childhood and the American Camp Association.
+Given the fluid nature of the COVID-19 situation, families should be aware that these policies are subject to change.
 We appreciate your support, understanding and patience we continue to navigate this challenging situation.

 Where: The Institute for American Indian Studies in Washington, CT.

-Due to the generosity of our patrons during the 2020 Give Local campaign, our museum has scholarship money available for camp families.
-Please contact our Camp Director for more information on how to apply.
+Our museum has scholarship money available for qualifying camp families.
+Please contact our Camp Director at [email protected] for more information on how to apply.
 Deadline to apply for a scholarship is June 15, 2021.

 Camp Sessions and Dates: